-We're going to focus on the display next, because we think it's worth a few more words than normal.
+The display is worth a few more words than normal.
 As we've already detailed, the Pixel 2 XL moves to a new display aspect, following the likes of the Samsung Galaxy S8+, LG V30 or the Apple iPhone X.

-It is, we suspect, the same panel that's used in the LG V30, given that it's referred to as p-OLED (which LG tends to use as Samsung dominates the AMOLED nomenclature) and the exact same size and resolution as the LG V30, but when the Pixel 2 XL initially launched, it looked totally different.
+It is, we suspect, the same panel that's used in the LG V30, given that it's referred to as P-OLED (which LG tends to use as Samsung dominates the AMOLED nomenclature) and the exact same size and resolution.
+But when the Pixel 2 XL initially launched, it looked totally different.

-But in that form there is a strange dichotomy to this display: while things like your Instagram feed won't have the sheen that all other top smartphones offer, the Pixel 2 XL's display works really well in particular conditions.
-Watching Star Trek Discovery on Netflix, the Pixel 2 XL looked many times better than the LG V30; by contrast, LG's phone looks red in shadows and noisy in lower light scenes, with the Pixel 2 XL delivering cleaner accuracy - despite LG claiming that it would be showing the HDR version.
-Discovery is notable because so much is set against darkness.
+There is a strange dichotomy to this Google display: while things like your Instagram feed won't have the sheen that all other top smartphones offer, the Pixel 2 XL's display works really well in particular conditions.
+Watching Star Trek Discovery on Netflix, the Pixel 2 XL looked many times better than the LG V30; by contrast, LG's phone looks red in shadows and noisy in lower light scenes, despite LG claiming that it would be showing the HDR version.

 A fix for the muted display was released, however, adding a new "saturated" option.
 While some supported Google's original position of "natural", we found it lacklustre.
 Fortunately, the release of that additional display option pulls the phone back into the enjoyment zone for us.
 With that mode engaged, the Pixel 2 XL is more comparable to other flagship phones.
 It addresses our biggest complaint with the phone.

-Some people have complained about "burn-in" on early devices, although we've not seen this on the second Pixel 2 XL that we have.
-Others also criticised off-axis colour shift.
-For us, this was never as big a deal as the display tuning itself, which leaves us a lot happier with the Pixel 2 XL following this software update.
-Perhaps it isn't natural and even if Google claims it's a byproduct of what we've become accustomed to, it's still what we want to see.
+Some people have complained about "burn-in" on early devices, although we've not seen this on the second Pixel 2 XL that we have (which we've been using a second phone for around 10 months now).
+Others also criticised off-axis colour shift, but this was never as big a deal as the display tuning itself.

 Hardware and battery performance